valluri-tech/portfolio2be/portfolioBE/README.md

-# portfolioBE - PROJECT INFO
+# portfolioBE - API Description
 - We have only one endpoint which supports two methods [GET and POST] .
 - When website is visited get + uri is called.
 The first list of items is sent along with the total number of items .

--
+# portfolioBE - How to deploy
+- Go into the project and do npm install
+- sam build; sam deploy --profile personalRootUserAccount

 # portfolioBE - INFRA